It seems like you, or your child is always in crisis.

 DBT sounds great, but it isn’t quite what you want…

 DBT is a mindset and a way of life.
 If it’s not for you, don’t worry.
 We weave these themes into all of our therapy services in Rockville, MD which is near Washington DC.
 Your treatment approach doesn’t have to be 100% DBT.
 In fact, you can still benefit from the wide variety of mental health services our therapists offer.
-Our services include parent coaching, family therapy, teen therapy, child therapy, and couples counseling.
+Our services include parent coaching, family therapy, teen therapy, child therapy, adult therapy, and couples counseling.
 We also offer an online parenting class for parents of struggling teens or young adults.
 Due to COVID-19, we are offering an online support group for college students, and an Aspiring to Allyship in Anti-Racism group.
 Also, some of our clinicians provide supervision opportunities for mental health professionals seeking their professional license.
 Reach out to our therapy clinic to learn more about the many ways we can help you or your family heal and thrive.

 Join our Mailing List…